mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Otherwise, the `Connection <#connection>`_ is marked as available.

-If an error is encountered while reading from or writing to a `Connection <#connection>`_, the error MUST be handled according to the `Application Errors`_ section of the SDAM specification *before* the connection is checked back into the pool.
+If an error is encountered while reading from or writing to a checked out `Connection <#connection>`_, the error MUST be handled according to the `Application Errors`_ section of the SDAM specification *before* the connection is checked back into the pool.

 .. code::